-Chapter 13 is only available to individuals who have regular income (such as wages or monthly government benefit checks) above living expenses and where debts do not exceed prescribed limits.
-A budget and proof of earnings are submitted to the Court and the Chapter 13 standing trustee.
-The budget must be reasonable and fair.
-The Court must approve the debtor's repayment plan, which it usually does if it complies with the applicable provisions of Chapter 13.
-In Chapter 13 cases you propose a plan to pay creditors monthly payments over a three to five-year period.
-Usually the total amount to be paid to creditors under a Chapter 13 plan is considerably less than the total amount owed to the creditors, and some debts may be eliminated without paying anything on them.
+Chapter 13 is only available to individuals who have regular income (such as wages or monthly government or pension benefits), have more income than expenses, and do not have debts that exceed the debt limits (which are adjusted periodically).
+The debtor will propose a reasonable and fair budget and plan to repay their debts.
+The plan tells the court how the debtor will pay their creditors over the next three to five years.
+Certain debts, like child support, spousal support, and some taxes are required to be paid in full by the end of the case.
+Secured debts, like mortgages and car loans must be brought current during the plan.
+The court must approve the debtor's repayment plan, which it usually does if the plan complies with the bankruptcy code.
+Usually, the total amount to be paid to creditors under a Chapter 13 plan is considerably less than the total amount owed to the creditors, and some debts may be eliminated without paying anything on them.